kylan11/gvfrag/README.md

 - **--help** Displays a useful help message.

+**GVFrag only works on Linux/Macintosh file systems**.

 #### DO NOT USE IN PRODUCTION ENVIRONMENTS.
-GVFrag IS LARGELY UNTESTED AND MAY RESULT IN XML DATA CORRUPTION.
+GVFRAG IS AN EXPERIMENTAL FEATURE AND MAY RESULT IN XML DATA CORRUPTION.